jojothomas1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > contains commant that create and empty file called hello

 ## 5-execute
 > contains command that add the execute permission to the owner of the file

+## 6-multiple_permissions
+> contains command to adds execute permission to the owner and the group owner, and read permission to other users, to the file hello